anvinh01/LearningPython/readme.md

 # Python introduction
-To all people who are intrested in learning Python.
+<b>To all people who are interested in learning Python</b>.
-I created an Introduction into Python to the best of my abilities for you.
+I created an Introduction into Python, to the best of my abilities for you.
 At the end of this, you should be able to understand the basics of Python and develop an intuition for programming.

 I will provide little exercises to work on, so you can try to code yourself.

 My final goal is to teach you all the tools needed for Data Science.